Criminal Defense

 Call (817) 497-8148 or get in touch with us online today to discuss your legal options with our defense attorneys in Tarrant County.

-In Texas, crimes are categorized into two main classes: misdemeanors and felonies, each with their own subclasses and associated penalties.
+In Texas, crimes are categorized into two main classes: misdemeanors and felonies, each with its own subclasses and associated penalties.
 The classification of a crime and the severity of the penalties depend on the nature of the offense and other factors, such as prior criminal history.
+Our comprehensive approach includes meticulously reviewing charges and related evidence to develop an informed defense strategy.

 Misdemeanors in Texas are generally divided into three classes: